 Stern Grove

-Stern Grove is well known for its annual concert festival series, but few people venture there aside from that, making it one of the hidden gems in San Francisco.
+Stern Grove is well known for its annual concert festival series, but few people venture there aside from that, making it a hidden San Francisco gem.

 The beautiful park features a recreation area, picnic areas, eucalyptus and pine trees, as well as a beautiful redwood grove.
 At the western end of Stern Grove is Pine Lake, the second largest natural lake in the city.